materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include image.html width="500px" path="390190034-9bfeb30f-c39a-4031-affe-178f028a58c1.webp" %}

-Clones will spawn on each cardinal and intercardinal, but can only be seen when standing next to them.
+Clones will spawn on each cardinal and intercardinal but can only be seen when standing next to them.
 As such all players will walk to the wall within their respective protean position.

 While at the wall, 3 random clones will raise their arms, indicating they will cleave through the arena.